|

 through a matching service to facilities requesting visits, insurance,

-identification tags and bandana for the dog, and identification
+identification tags for the dog, and identification

 cards for the handler.
-Additional bandanas, patches and other items

 - Currently Registered and Making Visits: Any